Best Cell Phone Plans for 2023

 Getting the right unlimited plan for you can save you over $42 per month, or over $500 per year.

 That’s money you can put towards fun vacations, adventures, eating out, or even upgrading your phone.

 I’ve been reviewing cell phone plans for almost a decade on my YouTube channel.
 During my senior year of college, I launched this website to help make it easy for consumers to compare cell phone plans.
 My mission is to help 1 million people save $10 per month or more on their cell phone bill.

 So let’s dive into the best unlimited data plans on T-Mobile, Verizon, and AT&T that will save you some money.

-And I’m grouping these into three categories:
+I’m grouping the best unlimited data plans for 2023 into three categories:

 - The best high-data plans

 - The best postpaid unlimited plans